bGielinor/Tequila/README.md

 # Tequila

-Distilled feed system directed from systems to Discord.
+Distilled discord and github communication relay directed from systems to Discord.